stripe/stripe-ios/README.md

 Versions of Stripe-iOS prior to 1.2 included a class called `STPView`, which provided a pre-built credit card form.
 This functionality has been moved from Stripe-iOS to PaymentKit, a separate project.
 If you were using `STPView` prior to version 1.2, migrating is simple:

 1. Add PaymentKit to your project, as explained on its [project page](https://github.com/stripe/PaymentKit).
-2. Replace any references to `STPView` with a `PKView` instead.
-Similarly, any classes that implement `STPViewDelegate` should now instead implement the equivalent `PKViewDelegate` methods.
-Note that unlike `STPView`, `PKView` does not take a Stripe API key in its constructor.
+2. Replace any references to `STPView` with a `PTKView` instead.
+Similarly, any classes that implement `STPViewDelegate` should now instead implement the equivalent `PTKViewDelegate` methods.
+Note that unlike `STPView`, `PTKView` does not take a Stripe API key in its constructor.
-3. To submit the credit card details from your `PKView` instance, where you would previously call `createToken` on your `STPView`, replace that with the following code (assuming `self.paymentView` is your `PKView` instance):
+3. To submit the credit card details from your `PTKView` instance, where you would previously call `createToken` on your `STPView`, replace that with the following code (assuming `self.paymentView` is your `PTKView` instance):

         if (![self.paymentView isValid]) {
             return;